|Table of Contents |

 (Bart) I asked Laurence to assist me with a manual bed conversion, and he commented that I had put the bedding away correctly as others do not.
 This statement is contradictory.
 If I missed something I apologise.
 The walkaround is to ensure that nothing has been missed.
 Passengers may also have moved items after I had secured.
 As a stand alone statement this would be acceptable feedback, however in the context of this email, this is further bullying.
 Bullying; inappropriate / derogatory comments about my performance.

 (Laurence) This statement from Bart is interesting.
-He asked me to help him manually convert a bed back to seat mode shortly after the breakfast service.
-So despite everything he has accused me of including bullying, harassment, overbearing supervision, inappropriate touching of him, his fiancee and other members of crew he then approached me for a second time on this sector to ask for my help.
+He asked me to help him manually convert a First Class bed back to seat position shortly after the breakfast service.
+So despite everything he has accused me of including bullying, harassment, overbearing supervision, inappropriate touching of him, his fiancee and other members of crew, he then approaches me for a second time on this sector to ask for my help.

 I remember the incident clearly because between the two of us it was a struggle to convert the seat.
 Whilst I don’t remember commenting that Bart had put the bedding away correctly, it’s something I would have said.

-Customers do sometimes move things after the crew have secured the cabin but window blinds in Upper Class are rarely closed after being opened.
-Not only is it impossible to do that whilst sitting in the seat, but we were landing at 7am on 26th December.
+Customers do sometimes move things after the crew have secured the cabin for landing but window blinds are rarely closed after being opened.
+Not only is it impossible to do that whilst sitting in the seat with your seatbelt fastened but we were landing at 7am.
 Sunrise was 08:07 so it was still dark outside.

-Bart apologises if he’s missed something and states he is used to working in Upper Class.
+Bart apologises if he’s missed something and states he is used to working in First Class.
 He says he has “great attention to detail”.

 I feel there’s plenty of room for improvement and whilst nobody expects a relatively new crew member to learn everything in a few months, Bart should definitely be showing a little more potential at this stage.

-(Laurence) This has been explained elsewhere in my blog.
-Ven shared this inaccurate information with Bart.
-Bart was told by crew manager Lana this allegation was being removed because it was unjustified.
-Had ‘roles’ (he means working positions) not been entered into my iPad Katrina would not have been able to give him 10s on both sectors.
+Had ‘roles’ (the correct terminology is working positions) not been entered into the master iPad which is mine, Katrina would not have been able to give him 10s in his review for both sectors.
 I also received upward feedback from Katrina and Claire.
 Both gave me 10s too.

-Since putting the Cheat Sheet together for Bart I offer it to new crew who are working in Upper Class.
+(Laurence) Since putting the Cheat Sheet together for Bart I offer it to new crew who are working in First.
 It’s a great tool to remind them what needs to be done from the second they board until they disembark.

 There’s nothing wrong with having reminders to ensure nothing is forgotten.
 My iPad is full of them for each aircraft type and I use them every flight without fail.
 I’ve been in rank for 19 years.

-Bart has been in the company for less than a year, has never flown before yet takes offense at being given some reminders which may help him to develop and grow in his role.
+Bart has been in the company for less than a year, has never flown before and made countless mistakes.
+Yet he takes offense at being given some reminders which may help him to develop and grow in his role.

 His performance review was done by Katrina on both sectors.
-If she deems him to be 10/10 that’s fair enough, that’s her opinion and different onboard managers will have different opinions.
-That’s why the company ask the Cabin Supervisor and Flight Manager to chat with each other before performance monitoring is completed.
+If she deems him to be 10/10 that’s fair enough, that’s her opinion and different onboard managers will see things differently.
+This is why the company ask the Purser and Flight Manager to chat with each other before performance monitoring is completed.

-Although Katrina and I chatted at length about her performance because she was working up, we didn’t talk about the performance of the other crew.
-With everything else going on it slipped my mind she would be doing their performance reviews.
+Although Katrina and I chatted at length about her performance because she was working up in a supervisory role, we didn’t talk about the performance of the other crew.
+With everything else going on it slipped my mind that she was doing their performance reviews.

 (Bart) Excessive, long winded and not followed by Laurence as other crew members commented on his laying up (Lottie).
 Had I followed the actions suggested by Laurence, the service would not have been delivered efficiently and I would not have delivered the service level our customers expect and that I regularly display.

 (Laurence) Bart states like my P.A’s my Cheat Sheet is long winded.
-Unfortunately that IS the way the service in the Upper Class should be carried out as written in the Service Procedures Manual.
+Unfortunately that is the way the service should be delivered according to the Service Procedures Manual.
 If Bart feels it’s long winded then he really needs to talk with the Service Procedures department.

 My Cheat Sheet is how I deliver the service on every flight and I expect the crew to deliver it in the same way.
 If I am doing something wrong I hope someone will offer me guidance either verbally or in my anonymous upward feedback.